On the security relevance of weights in deep learning: Adversarial Initialization

-With these results in mind, we are ready to analyze the effect of the first layer of \eqref{eq:consecutive-layers} with a weight matrix $\mat A$ that is split according to \eqref{eq:ax} and a bias $\vec a$.
+\textbf{First Layer.} With these results in mind, we are ready to analyze the effect of the first layer of equation~\ref{eq:consecutive-layers} with a weight matrix $\mat A$ that is split according to equation~\ref{eq:ax} and a bias $\vec a$.
 With the convenient definition